 5.3 Expulsion of Member

-The Board of Directors is empowered to expel a member for one or more of the following reasons: a) the disruption of meetings or functions of the association
+The Board of Directors is empowered to expel a Member for one or more of the following reasons: a) the disruption of meetings or functions of the Association

-the conduct of the Member is injurious to the character, interest or good order of the association
+the conduct of the Member is injurious to the character, interest or good order of the Association

-the failure to abide by bylaws, rules and regulations of the association.
+the failure to abide by Bylaws, rules and regulations of the Association.

-5.3.1 Notice of expulsion to Member
+5.3.1 Notice of Expulsion to Member

 The vote by the Board to suspend the Member shall be by secret ballot and passed by a two thirds (2/3) majority

 The Executive shall inform the Member by written notice of the reason for expulsion.
-A registered letter to the last address on the Association’s membership list shall be sent within seven (7) days of the vote
+A registered letter to the last address on the Association’s Membership list shall be sent within seven (7) days of the vote

 Once expelled, the Member shall have no rights or privileges of a Member nor be entitled to a